 And whether it’s Local SEO or national, remember to have a measurement plan so you can evaluate performance over time.

-If you’re interested in talking about more digital marketing training, or requesting personalized video support, you can get in touch here.
+If you’re interested in more digital marketing training, check out the Root and Branch YouTube channel.
 Have fun out there and happy optimizing!